ryangawenda/friendly-potato/README.md

 In the `advanced.js` file we have imported in an array containing a list of words.
 Do not worry about how we've imported this in, it's something that will be covered later this week.

-The objective is to practice solving some similar problems to the ones from the previous command line section using JavaScript instead.
+The objective is to practise solving some similar problems to the ones from the previous command line section using JavaScript instead.

 You should not make any changes to the array within the file, any code you write should be below line 13.

-If you need any tips about how to tackle these tasks, please refer to our good friend, [MDN](https://developer.mozilla.org/en-US/)
+If you need any tips about how to tackle these tasks, please refer to our good friend, [MDN](https://developer.mozilla.org/en-US/).

 ### Tasks